danielpiron/Resume/Daniel_Piron-Resume.md

 _Leading Options Market Making Application_ • 2005-Present

- * Developed scriptable trading application test framework development.
-   Scripting language allowed users to specify database, market data, quant, and GUI user inputs with assertions for matching expected application.
+ * Developed scriptable trading application test framework allowing users to specify database, market data, quant, and GUI user inputs with assertions for matching expected application outputs.
- * Created regression test utility for detecting quant code inconsistencies through KDB trade replay, reliability reproducing curve movement for comparison.
+ * Created regression test utility for detecting quant code inconsistencies through KDB trade replay, reliability reproducing curve movement for inter-release comparison.
- * Built a daily release impact report combining data from Jira, Bitbucket, and our build system to dramatically improve transparency of the current state of releases.
+ * Built a daily release impact report interweaving data from Jira, Bitbucket, and custom build system to dramatically improve transparency of state of releases.
  * Designed C++ wrapper library for ITRS monitoring XMLRPC API for reporting internal performance statistics improving allocation of production resources.
    Library widely adopted by C++ based teams throughout Citi.
  * Tied Jira workflow to Bitbucket pull request approval and merge process promoting an audit friendly clean hand-off between Dev and QA.
  * Collaborated with production staff to create seamless release processes.
- * Lead effort to transition hundreds of developers from disparate teams and thousands of build artifacts from Perforce to Git.
+ * Lead effort to transition hundreds of developers, from disparate teams, and thousands of build artifacts from Perforce to Git.
- * Quality of architecture allowed transition between disparate artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of users.
+ * Quality of architecture allowed transition between disjoint artifact storage on Windows and Linux to Artifactory resulting in zero downtime for 100s of users.
  * Managed Jira, Bitbucket, Jenkins, Teamcity, SonarCube instances that were part of the DevOps infrastructure.
  * Supported releases to operations facilities in North America, EMEA, and APAC